mosaic-jasondebolt/phoenix/Phoenix/README.md

 lack of support for <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html">AWS::Include</a> transforms, Cloudformation macros and more.
 Nested stacks can also become difficult to work with for large sets of stacks, sometimes becoming completely stuck (requiring AWS support to fix).
 In December 2018, Cloudformation macro support was added to Nested Stacks, so it may be possible to refactor Phoenix to leverage Nested Stacks in the near future.
+If this occurs, it would probably be  best to decouple stacksets for the expensive, heavy resources such as RDS instances, API gateway custom domains, and CloudFront distributions from the faster, lightweight resources such as ECS, Lambda, DynamoDB, and API Gateway deployments.

 ## CloudFormation JSON Template Files
 An AWS account may include multiple Phoenix projects, and each Phoenix project may include multiple environments like